Please do not contact CPE if you suspect that a child has been abused or neglected.

 Any physician, surgeon, county medical examiner, psychiatrist, resident, intern, dentist, osteopath, optometrist, chiropractor, psychologist, therapist, registered nurse, hospital personnel (engaged in admission, examination, care and treatment of persons), Christian Science practitioner, teacher, school official, school nurse, school counselor, social worker, day care worker, any other child or foster care worker, law enforcement official, priest, minister, or rabbi or any other person having reason to suspect that a child has been abused or neglected shall report the same in accordance with this chapter.

 *New Hampshire law (RSA 169-C: 29) is clear that any person having reason to suspect that a child has been abused or neglected is required to report that suspicion to the Central Intake Unit of the New Hampshire Division for Children, Youth and Families (DCYF).
 The staff at the DCYF Central Intake Unit is entirely composed of people who have worked in the field and who can be used as consultants.
 Once a report is made, the Central Intake Unit will review the report and determine if an assessment by the local DCYF office is needed.
 If a situation does not rise to the level of assignment for an assessment, the report will be retained at the Central Intake Unit for one year.
 If a further report is made on this same family within the year, a re-determination will be made as to if DCYF involvement is warranted.
-The bottom line is, if you are unsure whether or not to make a call, MAKE THE CALL and discuss it with a DCYF Intake Worker.
+If you are unsure whether or not to make a call, MAKE THE CALL and discuss it with a DCYF Intake Worker.

 Mandated reporters of suspected abuse and neglect and are afforded the following protection in the reporting process: